telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 The [WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket) provides full-duplex communication channels over a TCP connection.
 WebSocket is distinct from the HTTP protocol.
 Both protocols are located at OSI layer seven and depend on TCP at OSI layer four.
 Although different, WebSocket is designed to work over HTTP ports 443 and 80 and support HTTP proxies and intermediaries, thus making it compatible with HTTP.

 Fiddler Everywhere supports WebSocket capturing out-of-the-box through all capturing modes.
 The application provides dedicated [WebSocket inspectors]({%slug inspector-types%}#websocket-grpc-sse-and-socketio-inspectors) to examine and extract data from the WebSocket session's [handshake]({%slug inspector-types%}#handshake-tab), [metadata]({%slug inspector-types%}#metadata-inspector), and [messages]({%slug inspector-types%}#messages-tab).
-Encoded WebSocket messages are automatically decoded (if possible) and presented human readable form in the related WebSocket inspector.
+Encoded WebSocket messages are automatically decoded (if possible) and presented in human readable form in the related WebSocket inspector.

 ## Server-Sent Events